mrdoinel/barba.js/README.md

 - Set HTML Classes automatically when the transition end
 - Ability to set up dynamic container (to replace only portions of your page)
+- Ability to define a custom class to prefetch specfics links

 ### HTML Classes